Information for Faculty

 - These opportunities are often foundational for underclassmen, as they provide insight into what actual research is like without having to create an independent project of their own.
 While there is certainly training and oversight elements to having an undergraduate assistant, most faculty come away impressed by the depth and quality of the work done by the students.

 With these types of programs, it is normally the faculty member who submits the study and seeks to gain funding for the research assistant, although the specific hiring is always left to the faculty member.
 At times, faculty may have students in mind for the position, but in others, faculty have been amazed by the pool of capable and qualified students available to assist them.

 The most important aspect of supporting a student’s undergraduate research ambitions is to make sure you know the restrictions and expectations of the program.
-Sending a blanket letter of recommendation may actually hurt a student’s candidacy if the program requests the answering of specific questions.
-So:

 - Academic Year Undergraduate Research Grants

 - Undergraduate Language Grants

 - WCAS Grants for Undergraduate Research